Skip to main content

 Learn more in the next video about how web applications act on your data using tokens.

-At its core, the problem is straightforward: you navigate to an application living on a web page (for instance, the Cognite Data Fusion (CDF) portal application at https://fusion.cognite.com/) and prove your identity (typically your email address) by using a password, a one-time code, or another way to verify that you are who you say you are.
+At its core, the problem is straightforward: you navigate to an application living on a web page (for instance, the Cognite Data Fusion (CDF) application at https://fusion.cognite.com/) and prove your identity (typically your email address) by using a password, a one-time code, or another way to verify that you are who you say you are.

 The web page guides you through the process and, in the background, contacts a service that has a register of people (identities) who are allowed to access the application.
 This service is called the identity provider, or IdP for short.
 Typically, when you sign in to Facebook or another web application, you see no difference between the two.
 Facebook is its own identity provider.